nbstrong/DE1_SoC_Computer/README.md

 If the hdl/rtl/nand_avalon folder isn't showing as populated with files or they are out of date run:
 `git submodule sync && git submodule update`

+To run simulations:
+1. Open Modelsim
+2. Navigate to DE1_SoC_Computer/simulation/modelsim
+3. run `do tb.do`

 Synthesis HDL
   * hdl/rtl/*
   * DE1_SoC_Computer.v